afringer/Haku/README.md

 Replace `client id` with the application client id.
 This is found under Developer Portal -> Your Application -> General Information.

+Once you have your environment set up, run `npm run dev` to launch the bot